What is the MyPrint® questionnaire?

 For each MyPrint® question, respondents are presented with a pair of statements referring to attitudes, feelings or needs in certain situations, and they must choose the statement that best represents them.
 Yet, we also allow them to indicate in which extent this statement better suits them.

-This question format is scientifically called “Multidimensional binary forced-choice with graded preferences.”
+This question format is scientifically called “multidimensional binary forced-choice with graded preferences”.
 Behind this barbaric name actually lies one of the most recent and useful innovations in psychometrics7.
-First, we benefit from the forced-choice format which, compared to other questionnaire formats, has been shown to successfully reduce uniform response biases like acquiescence or social desirability that result in score inflation, but also the likelihood of respondent fatigue.
+First, we benefit from the forced-choice format which, compared to other questionnaire formats, has been shown to successfully reduce both uniform response biases like acquiescence or social desirability that result in score inflation, and the likelihood of respondent fatigue.
 Anyone who has done serious research on the forced-choice format will tell you that they have no doubt it can deliver significant advantages8.
 Second, the preference rating allows us to gather more information and thus to deliver even more accurate results, while significantly reducing the usual frustration of respondents regarding forced-choice formats.

-Content validity refers to the extent to which a measure represents all facets of a given construct.
+In psychometrics, content validity refers to the extent to which a given measure represents all facets of its underlying psychological construct.
 To ensure we do not miss any facet of personality and motivations, the construction of the MyPrint® questionnaire has been conducted following an ad-hoc procedure for content validity9.
 In particular, the selection of our personality and motivations dimensions and items were controlled using existing psychological assessments from the International Personality Item Pool (IPIP), which is one of the most widely used batteries of benchmark tests of psychological constructs.

 Construct validity: a paradigm shift through IRT